kaizromero/projectFitness/README.md

 ## Overview

-The Fitness App is a mobile application built using React Native that allows users to track their fitness activities, set goals, and monitor their progress over time.
-The app provides a user-friendly interface to record workouts, log meals, and track various health metrics.
+The Fitness App is a mobile application built using React Native that allows users to track their fitness activities,and monitor their progress over time.
+The app provides a user-friendly interface to record workouts, and track various health metrics.

 ## Features